adelphi-ed-tech/au-courses/content/school-networks.md

 tasks can be accomplished with a few lines of text, remote computers can be easily accessed, and all manner of tasks can be automated (and scheduled).
-Specifically, after gaining fluency with the command line, you will be able to log into your RPI from your regular laptop or desktop computer in order to configure and control it.
+Specifically, after gaining fluency with the command line, you will be able to connect to a remote Linux server from your regular laptop or desktop computer in order to configure and control it.
 To get started on the command line we'll check out Terminus, a game developed at MIT to introduce the players to the command line.

-In addition to jumping into the command line, by the end of the week you will have customized your RPI by installing software packages through `apt` and the GUI.
+In addition to jumping into the command line, by the end of the week you will have customized your VM by installing software packages through `apt` and the GUI.
 You will also choose your topic for the first project and set up a Trello with a Board for your project and milestones for each week until it's due.